Sinister Syndicate: Unofficial versions

 In Avengers: The Initiative, half of the Syndicate (Hydro-Man, Shocker, and Boomerang) reunite and fight Spider-Man.
 The battle is interrupted by Komodo and War Machine.
 They are later apprehended by the Initiative's Scarlet Spiders.

-Some members of the Sinister Syndicate are reunited in the 2013 series Superior Foes of Spider-Man.
-Boomerang is the leader of the new Sinister Six, which includes Shocker, Overdrive, Speed Demon, and Beetle (Janice Lincoln).
+Some members of the Sinister Syndicate are reunited in the 2013 ongoing series Superior Foes of Spider-Man.
+Boomerang is the leader of the new "Sinister Six", which includes Shocker, Overdrive, Speed Demon, and a new female Beetle (Janice Lincoln).
+As Beetle points out, the new group only has five members due to the Superior Spider (Doctor Octopus' mind in Peter Parker's body) reprogramming Living Brain to serve him, but Boomerang insists on keeping the "Sinister Six" name.

 Fourth version

-Operatives of Mayor Wilson Fisk free Electro (Francine Frye) so that she can be part of a female version of the Sinister Syndicate.
-Janice Lincoln introduces Electro to the team, which consists of Lady Octopus, Scorpia, Trapstr, and White Rabbit.
-In the "Sinister War" storyline, Ana Kravinoff joins the group.
+Operatives of Wilson Fisk free Electro (Francine Frye) so that she can be part of a female version of the Sinister Syndicate.
+Electro meets with Beetle, who states that she is building an organization that values and respects the female contributions to the side of evil.
+Beetle states that they had a teleconference with Black Mariah from prison and are trying to make contact with Morgan le Fay.
+Beetle then proceeds to introduce Electro to the rest of the team, consisting of Lady Octopus, Scorpia, Trapstr, and White Rabbit.